ttcremers/ttcremers.github.io/content/about.md

 ---
 images:
   - /images/thomas-beanie-sized.jpg
 multipleColumn: true
-title: about
+title: About
+subtitle: "Situated in the Dutch coastline city The Hague, I've been developing my photography skills over the past 20 years, always directed by my passion for the art of photography and the need to document life as I experience it."
 url: about
 hideTitle: true
 hideExif: true
 hideDate: true
 ---

-***
+---

 Situated in the Dutch coastline city The Hague, I've been developing my photography skills over the past 20 years, always directed by my passion for the art of photography and the need to document life as I experience it.

 A lot of the photographs you will find here can be categorized as [street photography](/tags/street-photography), capturing everyday life in [contrast](/tags/life-in-contrast) and - less frequent -[tone](/tags/life-in-tone).
-My goal is to present my perspective on the world or, to quote Garry Winogrand, *“I photograph to see what the world looks like in photographs.”*.
+My goal is to present my perspective on the world or, to quote Garry Winogrand, _“I photograph to see what the world looks like in photographs.”_.

 When I'm not roaming the streets I occasionally do [portrait assignments](/tags/portrait) or do more [conceptual work](/tags/phart) which you can find under [Phart](/tags/phart) (Photo Art).
 All post-processing and compositing I did in Adobe Photoshop, with which I have extensive experience and expertise.
 If you're stuck on an image, and you need some help, or you have an old photo you would like to have restored?
 I can help out.
 For more general post-processing/retouching, I'm available as well.